 - ¼ teaspoon table salt or fine sea salt

 - 2 tablespoons freshly squeezed lemon juice

-- 4-5 cups sugar, adjust to the sweetness of the peaches
+- 4-6 cups sugar depending on the sweetness of the peaches

 - Prepare jars and lids according to manufacturer’s directions.

 - To peel & prepare the peaches:

 - Fill a large mixing bowl with ice water and set aside.

 - Bring water to boil in a large pot then turn the heat to simmer.

 - Score the bottom or pointed end of each peach with an x-shape just deep enough to cut through the skin.